Accommodation needed for this tour

 Yes, all of our tours are in English.

-Written translations are available for this tour in the following languages:
+Digital translations are available for this tour in the following languages:

-As you’ll be spending three days on and off the coach with the opportunity for walks, we recommend bringing warm and/or waterproof clothing, comfortable walking shoes and some sun-block or a hat for sunny days.
+As you’ll be spending two days on and off the coach with the opportunity for walks, we recommend bringing warm and/or waterproof clothing, comfortable walking shoes and some sun-block or a hat for sunny days.

 And don’t forget your camera to capture all of the lovely scenery and wildlife you’ll encounter on your tour!